 Decimal integers are stored in a 10-byte, packed BCD format.
 Table 7-8 gives the precision and range of this data type and Figure 7-17 shows the format.
-In this format, the first 9 bytes hold 18 BCD digits, 2 digits per byte (see Section 5.2.3., "BCD Integers").
+In this format, the first 9 bytes hold 18 BCD digits, 2 digits per byte (refer to Section 5.2.3., "BCD Integers" in Chapter 5, Data Types and Addressing Modes).
 The least-significant digit is contained in the lower half-byte of byte 0 and the most-significant digit is contained in the upper half-byte of byte 9.
 The most significant bit of byte 10 contains the sign bit (0 = positive and 1 = negative).
 (Bits 0 through 6 of byte 10 are don't care bits.)
 Negative decimal integers are not stored in two's complement form; they are distinguished from positive decimal integers only by the sign bit.